certara/pyDarwin/docs/Glossary.rst

 - math errors (divide by zero, log(negative value))
 - numerical error in execution

-Significant effort was made to capture theses errors an display them to the user the console and in the messages.txt file (in the working directory).
+Significant effort was made to capture these errors and display them to the user the console and in the messages.txt file (in the working directory).
 For debugging purposes, these errors can be reproduced by going to the run directory (:file:`run_dir/generation/model_num`) and rerunning the model from the command line.

 In addition, errors may occur in running post run R or python code.
-Finally the NONMEM or R code may time out, producing no final results.
+Finally, the NONMEM or R code may time out, producing no final results.
-In all of these cases, the fitness/reward value assigned in called the crash_value.
-The crash value is set in the options file, and should be substantially higher than any anticipated fitness/reward from a model that ran to completion, regardless of the "goodness" of the model.
+In all of these cases, the fitness/reward value assigned is called the crash_value.
+The crash value is set in the options file and should be substantially higher than any anticipated fitness/reward from a model that ran to completion, regardless of the "goodness" of the model.